SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_patterns.md

 ## Hilbert Curve

 Hilbert Curve is a space-filling curve that can be used to create a continuous infill pattern.
-It is known for its Aesthetic appeal and ability to fill space efficiently.
+It is known for its aesthetic appeal and ability to fill space efficiently.
 Print speed is very low due to the complexity of the path, which can lead to longer print times.
-It is not recommended for structural parts but can be used for Aesthetic purposes.
+It is not recommended for structural parts but can be used for aesthetic purposes.

 - **Horizontal Strength (X-Y):** Low
 - **Vertical Strength (Z):** Normal
 - **Density Calculation:**  % of  total infill volume
 - **Material Usage:** Normal
 - **Print Time:** High
+- **Layer time Variability:** None
 - **Material/Time (Higher better):** Low
 - **Applies to:**
   - **[Sparse Infill](strength_settings_infill#sparse-infill-density)**  - **[Solid Infill](strength_settings_infill#internal-solid-infill)**